 What should I bring to the first office visit?

-It is important that your child is present for the first office visit.
-If you have any questions, please give us a call.
+It is important that your child is present for the first office visit to discuss any concerns related to pediatric surgery.
+If you have any questions, please contact us by phone or discuss them with your doctor.
 Typically, surgery will be performed at a later date.

 How does a children's hospital differ from a general hospital?

-A children's hospital is planned around the special needs of children and their families.
+A children's hospital is designed with the special needs of children and their families in mind.
 All of the doctors have special training in pediatrics, whether they're pediatric surgeons or pediatric anesthesiologists.
 All of the nurses are experienced in caring for children.
-This concentration allows us to develop specific expertise in pediatric problems, and to develop special programs for children (such as minimal access surgery, pediatric trauma care, etc.).
+This concentration allows us to develop specific expertise in pediatric problems and to develop special programs for children (such as minimal access surgery, pediatric trauma care, etc.).

 What do I need to know about anesthesia for children?

 Our patients are cared for by pediatric anesthesiologists.
 Like the other pediatric specialists, they have done additional training to care for children.
-While we can't make parents stop worrying altogether, we can reassure you that general anesthesia given to even premature babies by a qualified anesthesiologist is very safe.
+While we can't make parents stop worrying altogether, we can reassure you that general anesthesia given to even premature babies by a qualified anesthesiologist is very safe in our pediatric surgery department.

-The CHaD PainFree Program, uses both pharmacologic (drugs) and distracting techniques to minimize or eliminate distress during painful procedures.
+The CHaD PainFree Program, uses both pharmacologic (drugs) and distracting techniques to minimize or eliminate distress during painful pediatric surgery procedures.

 Who will perform the surgery?

 Every procedure performed in our pediatric operating room is conducted from start to finish by one of the fully qualified staff surgeons.
-"Conducting" an operation is a bit like conducting an orchestra: you need a number of people to get the job done, but the conductor (the surgeon) determines exactly what gets done, and by whom, and when.
-So we are often assisted by residents, and (in fact) could not physically do many of the more complex procedures without their help.
+"Conducting" an operation is a bit like conducting an orchestra: you need several people to get the job done, but the conductor (the surgeon) determines exactly what gets done, by whom, and when.
+We are often assisted by residents and (in fact) could not physically do many of the more complex procedures without their help in our pediatric surgery department.

 What should I tell my child about the procedure?

-How you approach the topic really depends on the age of the child:
+How you approach the topic depends on the age of the child:

 - For infants, it's most important that the parents communicate with each other.

-We have age-appropriate reference information, books, and suggestions for discussing upcoming procedures with your child.
+We have age-appropriate reference materials, books, and suggestions to help you discuss upcoming procedures with your child.
 You will be given a copy of this information at the office visit.
 This information can also be mailed to your home if you prefer.

 For most day surgeries, if your child is of an age where separation will cause distress, you may be offered the option of accompanying your child into the operating room and staying until he or she is asleep.
 You will then be brought back to the waiting room.

-Once the operation is completed and once your child is awake you will be brought into the recovery area.
-During this time the surgeon will discuss the operation with you and your family in a private room.
-You need to let the staff know how to contact you during the operation.
+Once the operation is completed and your child is awake, you will be brought into the recovery area.
+During this time, the surgeon will discuss the operation with you and your family in a private room.
+Please let the staff know how to contact you during the operation.
 You will usually be given a restaurant-style pager that lights up.

 For some surgeries, often emergencies, it's not as safe to have parents in the OR.
 Your surgeon and your anesthesiologist will explain those special circumstances if they apply to you.